sifaka-ai/sifaka/docs/CRITICS.md

 Each critic is based on research papers with some adaptations for practical use:

 - **PromptCritic**: Custom implementation for domain-specific critique criteria
-- **SelfRefineCritic**: Based on "Self-Refine: Iterative Refinement with Self-Feedback" with enhanced learning from refinement patterns
+- **SelfRefineCritic**: Based on "Self-Refine: Iterative Refinement with Self-Feedback"
 - **ReflexionCritic**: Simplified from full Actor/Evaluator/Self-Reflection architecture
-- **ConstitutionalCritic**: Based on "Constitutional AI: Harmlessness from AI Feedback" with enhanced learning from principle violation patterns
+- **ConstitutionalCritic**: Adapts core principle-based evaluation from "Constitutional AI: Harmlessness from AI Feedback" for text critique (original focuses on training methodology)
-- **SelfRAGCritic**: Combines retrieval with self-reflection tokens from "Self-RAG" with enhanced learning from retrieval effectiveness patterns
+- **SelfRAGCritic**: Combines retrieval with self-reflection tokens from "Self-RAG"
-- **SelfConsistencyCritic**: Adapted from reasoning to text critique domain with enhanced learning from consistency patterns
+- **SelfConsistencyCritic**: Adapted from reasoning to text critique domain
 - **NCriticsCritic**: Based on "N-Critics: Self-Refinement of Large Language Models with Ensemble of Critics"
-- **MetaRewardingCritic**: Implements two-stage judgment with meta-evaluation from "Meta-Rewarding" with enhanced learning from meta-judgment effectiveness patterns
+- **MetaRewardingCritic**: Adapts core two-stage judgment from "Meta-Rewarding Language Models" for text critique (original focuses on training methodology)

 For full research context, see the [API Reference](api/api-reference.md#critics).